Remote angling for the world's largest salmonid: Hucho taimen

 All meals are served in the main dining room building, where guests congregate each morning and evening for a great selection of hot food.
 Lunches each day are packed in a cooler and eaten on the water.
 The menu consists of both Mongolian and western meals.
 The food is good and usually plentiful and includes a variety of grilled sheep, beef, chicken, and other main dishes and salads.

 Typical Length of Stay

 The typical package is seven (7) nights / six (6) fishing days.
 Anglers will overnight on the front end of the trip in Ulaanbaatar, typically arriving on a Sunday.
 (This hotel night, as well as a night on the back end of the week, is included in the package.)

 Non-Angling Activities and Options

 In addition to fishing, the camps offer a variety of non-angling activities as well.
-Guests can experience the rural Mongolian countryside and herder communities, completely surrounded by hillsides that are for hiking, horseback riding and exploring.
-There are horses at each camp, and excursions that range from one hour to full day adventures can easily be arranged.
-In addition to hiking, guests are encouraged to visit the archeological and anthropological sites near camp.
+Guests can experience the rural Mongolian countryside and herder communities, completely surrounded by hillsides perfect for hiking, horseback riding, and exploring.
+There are horses at each camp, and excursions that range from one hour to full-day adventures can easily be arranged.
+In addition to hiking, guests are encouraged to visit the archeological and anthropological sites near the camp.
 There are old Tibetan monasteries and ancient burial mounds – one of which may be the mythological final resting place of Ghengis Khan and his treasure.
-While this is primarily an angling focused destination, non-anglers that appreciate a remote location and an interesting culture will also enjoy this part of Mongolia.
-ON the front and back end of the trip, Ulaanbaatar is a great place to explore.
+While this is primarily an angling-focused destination, non-anglers that appreciate a remote location and an interesting culture will also enjoy this part of Mongolia.
+On the front and back end of the trip, Ulaanbaatar is a great place to explore.
 The capital of Mongolia is a busy, bustling place, home to a third of the country’s population.
-UB (as it is referred to by expats and tourists) offers are all types of craft markets, museums, public squares, and a number of good restaurants and hotels.
+UB (as it is referred to by expats and tourists) offers all types of craft markets, museums, public squares, and a number of good restaurants and hotels.